mzattera/v4j/docs/005/index.md

 ![Pie chart with distribution of words accordingly to their classification.](images/Summary Pie.PNG)

 In short, almost 9 out of 10 tokens in the Voynich text exhibit a "slot" structure.
-Of the remaining, a fair amount can be decomposed in two parts each corresponding to regular terms appearing elsewhere in the text.
+Of the remaining, a fair amount can be decomposed in two parts each corresponding to regular word types appearing elsewhere in the text.
 The remaining cases (3 out of 100) are mostly words appearing only once in the text.

-The below table shows percentage occurrence of glyphs in slots for regular terms [{3}](#Note3).
+The below table shows percentage occurrence of glyphs in slots for regular word types [{3}](#Note3).

 <a id="GliphCountImg" />
 ![Table with glyph count by slot.](images/Char Count by Slot.PNG)